SemanticBeeng/lms-clean/report.md

 ---
-title: Staged meta-programming, new lms frontend and computation graphs
+title: Staged meta-programming, new LMS frontend and computation graphs
 author:
 - \large \textbf{Ruben Fiszel}
 date:  \today
-abstract: In this report, we explore staging, in particular the LMS framework and the development of its new frontend whose aim is ease the writing of staged dsl through, among others, shadowing of types.
-We also explore the usage of this new frontend for a particular case study\text{:} Staged computation graphs.
+abstract: In this report, we explore staged meta-programming, in particular the LMS framework and the development of its new frontend whose aim is to ease the development of staged meta programs and their DSL libraries through, among others, shadowing of types.
+We also explore the usage of this new frontend for a particular case study\text{:} Staged computation graphs with cycle, dimensions and topology checking at staging time.
+We observe a signigicant performance improvement at evaluation.
 institute: EPFL
-keywords: lms staging
+keywords: LMS staging
 documentclass: report
 fontsize: 12pt
 ---